Alarms and System Status - A

 ### **Alarm - D: Function Check**

-This alarm indicates that the device is **currently undergoing configuration, simulation, or other manual intervention** and is **not actively monitoring** in real time.
+This alarm indicates that the device is currently **in setup, simulation, or another manual operation** and is **not in real-time monitoring**.
+The severity level is aligned with the **"Function Check"** category defined in **NAMUR NE107**.

-When this condition is active, **bit 1** of the alarm register is set to **1**, indicating **the system is not in monitoring mode due to user interaction**.
+When this state is active, **Bit 0 of the alarm register is set to 1**, indicating the system is **not in monitoring mode** due to a user operation.

 During this state, the **LCD backlight will remain solid amber (orange)** to indicate the flow meter is in a **non-operational configuration mode**.